 You can share your pictures, experiences and recommendations with the world.
-This is a particularly good idea if you travel regularly, so you can offer advice and expertise across a broad range of places but, if you do it well, just focusing on one destination could build you a decent audience.
+This is a particularly good idea if you travel regularly.
+You can offer advice and expertise across a broad range of places.
+Or, if you do it well, just focusing on one destination could build you a decent audience.

 To make money you’ll need plenty of people visiting your website.
-There are a variety of ways of pushing your site (sharing with friends and family and asking them to share etc.) but the best way to get significant traffic is to rank high on Google.
-A good idea would be writing about a holiday destination that other people aren’t writing lots about – particularly if it’s an up-and-coming destination which lots of people will be searching for soon (for example, anyone who started a blog about Croatia just before ‘Game of Thrones’ made it really popular probably saw a lot of visitors.)
+There are a variety of ways of pushing your site (sharing with friends and family and asking them to share etc.).
+But the best way to get significant traffic is to rank high on Google.
+A good idea would be writing about a holiday destination that other people aren’t writing lots about.
+This is particularly if it’s an up-and-coming destination which lots of people will be searching for soon.

 You can then monetise your site by including Google Ads, as well as including affiliate links.